seandenigris/XML-Parser/repository/XML-Parser.package/XMLObservableList.class/README.md

-This class is an XMLOrderedList that notifies observers when objects are added to it or removed from it.
-Subclasses should override #adding:, #added:, and #removed: to send their own custom notifications.
+This class is an is an ordered list that sends notifications to observers when objects are added to it or removed from it.
+Subclasses should override #adding:, #added:, and #removed: to send different notifications.